Lynette Hardaway, of pro-Trump duo Diamond and Silk, has died – KION546

 Hardaway, along with her sister Rochelle “Silk” Richardson, drew national attention as staunch conservative media personalities and backers of Trump.

+“Trump is not a racist,” Hardaway insisted in a 2018 appearance on Fox & Friends.
+“He is a realist.
+And the only color he sees is green and he wants you to have the money.”

-The former president also announced the death on his Truth Social platform Monday night, writing that it was “really bad news for Republicans and frankly, ALL Americans.”
+The former president announced Hardaway’s death on his Truth Social platform Monday night, writing that it was “really bad news for Republicans and frankly, ALL Americans.”
 Hardaway died at her home in North Carolina and Richardson “was with her all the way, and at her passing,” Trump said.

+The former president often met the pair’s support with his own, shouting them out at times during his presidential campaign rallies in 2016 and inviting them to his inauguration in 2017.
+They became fixtures around the Trump White House, attending a Black History Month event there in 2020.

+The pair leveraged their relationship with Trump into hosting their own show on Fox’s streaming service, Fox Nation, shortly after it launched in 2018.
+But Fox decided to part ways with the two women in April 2020 after they had made a series of false and misleading statements about how to combat Covid-19.

 The-CNN-Wire